The stationary AKPZ equation: logarithmic superdiffusivity: The variance of the nonlinearity

 \section{The variance of the nonlinearity}

 The present section represents the bulk of the paper and focuses on the term in~\eqref{e:kpz:reg} that distinguishes SHE and AKPZ, i.e. the nonlinearity.
-In particular, we aim at estimating from above and below the Laplace transform of the second moment of the time integral of $\tilde\cN^N(h^{N})$ tested against a suitable test function.
+In particular, we aim at estimating from above and below the Laplace transform of the second moment of the time integral of $\tilde\cN^N(h^{N})$ tested against a suitable test function, see Proposition~\ref{p:mainB} for the result we are after.
+We will then see later in Section~\ref{sec:provathmmain} that the nonlinearity gives the dominant contribution to the bulk diffusivity $D_N$ (Lemma~\ref{l:BD}) and to $h^N(t)[\phi]-h^N(0)[\phi]$ (Proposition~\ref{p:mainAC}).

 Let $\phi$ be a sufficiently regular test function and, for $t\geq 0$, denote the time integral of the nonlinearity against $\phi$ by \begin{equ}[e:BN] B^N_\phi(t)\eqdef\int_0^t\lambda \tilde{ \mathcal N}^N(h^N(s))[\phi]\dd s=\int_0^t \lambda\cN^N(u^N(s))[\varphi]\dd s \end{equ} where the second equality is an immediate consequence of~\eqref{e:nonlinCoefficient} and \eqref{e:hdak} once we set \begin{equ}[eq:ches] \cN^N(u^N)[\varphi]\eqdef\sum_{\ell,m\in\mathbb Z^2} \nonlin_{\ell,m}\hat u^N(\ell)\hat u^N(m) \hat \varphi(-\ell-m)\,. \end{equ}